Web3 JD Review for Teams Attracting Weak-Fit Blockchain Applicants

 Use this service when:

-• your role is already live but attracting weak-fit applicants
+Your role is already live, but attracting low-fit profiles

-• serious candidates are viewing the role but not converting
+The right candidates are viewing the role but not applying

 A lot of hiring problems are diagnosed too late.
 Teams often assume the issue is market quality or sourcing volume when the job description itself is still creating uncertainty.